 Doñana's Biodiversity Monitoring Program estimates regularly the distribution, extent and conservation status of the main habitat units present in Doñana, using a combination of large-scale remote sensing data (Landsat data series, available since 1975) and detailed remote-sensing data (multi- and hyper-spectral images taken from drones) validated with ground-truthing data collected each year at permanent plots.
 These include:

-1. Forest and shrub cover: Changes in the cover of the main types of forest and shrub vegetation present in the Doñana National Park are monitored at 5-year intervals.
-This information is derived from a supervised classification of Landsat images, validated with ground-truthing data taken at permanent plots (see protocol).
-In situ information collected at permanent plots includes:
+4.1.
+Terrestrial vegetation cover: changes in the cover of the main types of forest and shrub vegetation present in the Doñana National Park are monitored at 5-year intervals.
+This information is derived from a supervised classification of Landsat images, validated with ground-truthing data taken at permanent plots.
+See protocol and summary of data.
+Request raw data.